dsagman/picat/readme_hakank_comments4.md

 *Note: For strange error messages Hakan says he uses the debugger with 'r' (run) to let it run until the program stops.*

-hakank4: What I tend to do is to run the program debugger with the -d flag, and the press "r":
+hakank4x: What I tend to do is to run the program debugger with the -d flag, and the press "r":
-hakank4:   $ picat program.pi -d
+hakank4x:   $ picat program.pi -d
-hakank4:   Call: (1) main ? r
+hakank4x:   Call: (1) main ? r
-hakank4: Sometimes this works, but sometimes this doesn't give a clue about the error (or why the program is not doing what I want).
+hakank4x: Sometimes this works, but sometimes this doesn't give a clue about the error (or why the program is not doing what I want).
 It might give a *huge* output.
+DS: Added.

 ## Print and Printf are Your Friends